Shivangi Prajapati

 Step-by-Step Instructions for Topical Use:

-• Step 1: Dilute Apple Cider Vinegar with water in a 1:1 ratio.
+• Step 1: Dilute apple cider vinegar with water in a 1:1 ratio.
 This reduces its acidity and minimizes skin irritation.

 • Step 2: Gently wash the affected skin area with lukewarm water and pat it dry with a clean towel.